roynov01/HiVis/QuPath/README2.md

 **Important!**

 The image that should be used in Qupath is the cropped image that is created when creating a new HiVis object in Python.
-Alternetaviely, call HiVis.export_images() - and use the exported fullres_image.tif
+Alternetaviely, and highly advisible - call HiVis.export_images() - and use the exported fullres_image.tif

 ## 1. Manual annotations